GoogleCloudPlatform/k8s-config-connector/docs/develop-resources/api-conventions/validations.md

 Required field should use tag `+required`.

-Optional field does not need the tag.
+Optional field does not need the tag, make sure it has `omitempty` json tag.

 ```